-Where do the smells come from?
+Where do bad AC smells come from?

-If it doesn’t smell like rotten eggs, you are likely experiencing a different challenge.
+If it doesn’t smell like rotten eggs, you probably have a different problem.

-Heat and moisture can contribute to increased mold growth, especially in warmer climates.
+Heat and moisture can contribute to increased mold growth, namely in warmer climates.
 Not only can mold and mildew induce a nasty smell, but it can also negatively impact the quality of air in your home.

-What can I do?
+What should you do?